NASA-PDS/doi-service/SCOPE.md

 The user (discipline node, engineering node operator) perform reserve,draft,release,deactivate operations on the system.

-Draft, reserve and release can be run multiple time.
+Draft, reserve and release can be run multiple time for the same DOI.

 The system perform the reserve, draft, release, deactivate operations on OSTI system for a DOI or a batch of DOIs

 ## Interfaces are:
 - discipline node user
-- OSTI and dataCite, initially DOI are recorded by submission to OSTI (see https://www.osti.gov/iad2/docs)
+- OSTI and dataCite, initially DOI are recorded by submission to OSTI (see https://www.osti.gov/iad2/docs) which submits them to DataCite
 - engineering node operator
 - deployment platform (on-prem JPL)